Oussamabh242/chatapp/README.md

 # Turborepo starter

-This Turborepo starter is maintained by the Turborepo core team.
+sThis Turborepo starter is maintained by the Turborepo core team.

 ## Using this example